Adding Username for Database Connections

 To see how this will affect the login screen, select the Try Connection view.
 Notice that once Requires Username is enabled, new users must enter a username and their email address to sign up.

 Users can then login with either their username or their email address.
-Users who registered while Requires Username was disabled will not have a Username field stored, so they will have to log in with their email address.
+Users who registered while Requires Username was disabled will not have a Username field stored and will have to log in with their email address.

 The default allowed length for usernames is between 1 and 15 characters.
 However, using the Auth0 Dashboard or via the Management API v2, you can modify the length minimum and maximum (up to a maximum length of 128 characters).

 The username field accepts the following characters: